 For children (under 18 years of age) travelling alone or with one parent, local immigration authorities, in addition to the child's passport, may require a letter of consent from the non-travelling parent(s) and a copy of the child's birth certificate.
 You should check these requirements with an Embassy or Consulate of Georgia.

-See our Laws section for information on travelling with prescription medicines.
+See the Laws section for information on travelling with prescription medicines.

 Safety and security